TrungLe123692/Bank-of-Michigan-2021-Bank-Loan-Data-Analytics-Project/README.md

 | `emp_length`     | Employment length of the borrower                 |
 | `purpose`        | Purpose of the loan (e.g., credit card, home)     |
 | `home_ownership` | Type of home ownership (e.g., Rent, Mortgage)     |

 ---

+## 4. Data Architecture Overview
+## 🔄 ETL Workflow

+This project follows a robust ETL (Extract, Transform, Load) pipeline to process raw bank loan data and convert it into actionable insights.
+The workflow was built using Excel (Power Query), SQL (SQLite), and Tableau, and demonstrates skills in data profiling, cleaning, KPI creation, and dashboard development.

+### 4.1. 🛠️ Extract

+Raw data was ingested from `.csv` files and loaded into both Excel and SQL environments for initial processing:

+- **Excel (Power Query):**
+  - Performed initial **data profiling** using built-in tools to identify missing values, outliers, and inconsistencies
+  - Applied data cleansing techniques including:
+    - Removal of empty or null-heavy rows
+    - Type conversion checks (e.g., ensuring numeric columns were not read as text)
+    - Filtering out invalid records (e.g., loans with zero term or missing borrower ID)
+  - Created intermediate summary tables to validate row counts and distribution across variables like loan term and status

+- **SQL (SQLite):**
+  - Imported cleaned `.csv` files using `sqlite3` CLI and Python scripts
+  - Created **normalized relational schemas** using `CREATE TABLE`, assigning appropriate data types (`INTEGER`, `REAL`, `TEXT`, `DATE`)
+  - Established **primary keys** and **foreign key relationships** to ensure referential integrity
+  - Used `PRAGMA` statements to validate schema integrity and indexing

+---

+### 4.2. 🔍 Transform

+The transformation stage involved substantial SQL scripting to prepare the data for analytical consumption:

+- **Data Cleaning & Standardization:**
+  - Used `COALESCE()` to replace `NULL` values with fallback values
+  - Applied `CASE WHEN` logic to normalize inconsistent entries in `loan_status`, `grade`, and `employment_length`
+  - Used `TRIM()`, `UPPER()`, and `SUBSTR()` to clean up text fields (e.g., state abbreviations, purpose descriptions)

+- **KPI Derivation:**
+  - Calculated key business metrics including:
+    - **Default Rate:**
+      `SUM(CASE WHEN loan_status = 'Default' THEN 1 ELSE 0 END) * 1.0 / COUNT(*)`
+    - **Average Loan Amount by Term and Grade:**
+      Aggregated using `GROUP BY term, grade`
+    - **Debt-to-Income (DTI) Risk Bands:**
+      Bucketed using `CASE` logic for high/medium/low categories

+- **Feature Engineering:**
+  - Created derived fields such as:
+    - `loan_age` (based on issue date)
+    - `monthly_installment` (calculated using interest rate, amount, and term)
+  - Built temporary views to simplify multi-step calculations and join logic

+- **Aggregations & Segmentations:**
+  - Used nested subqueries and `CTE`s (Common Table Expressions) for layered transformations
+  - Grouped data by borrower attributes (e.g., credit grade, employment length) for cohort analysis
+  - Created final summary tables to feed Tableau dashboards

+---

+### 4.3. 📊 Load

+The final transformed dataset was loaded into **Tableau Desktop** for dynamic and interactive data visualization:

+- **Data Connection:**
+  - Connected Tableau to `.csv` outputs from SQL or directly via live connection to SQLite database
+  - Verified data integrity by comparing row counts and key metrics to SQL output

+- **Dashboard Development:**
+  - Built multi-sheet dashboards featuring:
+    - **Filled maps** to show default rates by state
+    - **Stacked bar charts** for loan distributions by term and grade
+    - **Scatter plots** for interest rate vs. loan amount
+    - **Donut charts** to visualize loan status ratios
+    - **KPI cards** for total loan volume, default rate, and average interest rate
+  - Incorporated **parameters** and **interactive filters** for:
+    - Loan term
+    - Credit grade
+    - Issue year
+    - State

+- **Performance Optimization:**
+  - Used Tableau **LOD (Level of Detail) expressions** to preserve KPI accuracy across filters
+  - Minimized data bloat by filtering unused columns and pre-aggregating in SQL

+> This end-to-end ETL pipeline demonstrates proficiency in structured data handling, KPI engineering, and storytelling with dashboards — transforming raw financial data into actionable credit risk insights.

+---